 Physical and verbal competencies may be demonstrated, but not tested during the online training.
 At the end of the virtual training, the specialists have been trained in the lecture portions of the curriculum.
 Specialists are not trained or recertified in competencies until they have demonstrated them in person.

 It’s OK to add these trainings to Trainer Connect.
 You can leave the training open and finalize them after you have completed the training in person.
 If you need to finalize the training for certification purposes, you can do that, documenting competencies as restrictions.
-You can remove restrictions through in-person training at a later time (see p.
-7 of the Compliance Standards).
+You can remove restrictions through in-person training at a later time (see Compliance Standards).

 What other resources does QBS have for trainers, specialists, and families during this time?